 After some long reflections just after the frustrating experience with nix

+in the first place.
 Is it actual reproducibility and declarative-ness?
 To be honest, not really.
 I

-don’t actually care what my system looks like 100 day ago, and I certainly am
+don’t actually care what my system looks like 100 day ago, and I certainly am not going to dedicate hard drive space for

-trace these steps.
-If this is not the actual target that I want out of my
+a snapshot of my machine state to trace these steps.
+If this is not the actual target that I want out of my system

 What I really want out of nix

-, when tracing the line-of-thought in my initial
+, when tracing the line-of-thought in my initial praise of nix

-, can effectively be boiled down to just 2 points:
+boiled down to just 2 points:

 - Closeness of installation and configurations.